 Does this page answer your questions about Heritage Hall Nursing Home /Na?

 Long-term Care Quality

-The final area we assessed was nursing, which turned out to be this nursing home's weakest area.
-Unfortunately, we gave it an F for this category, which is obviously a major disappointment.
-Our nursing score assesses a handful of factors, but the paramount one is the level of nurse hours per patient per week.
-This place offered just 0.3 hours of nursing care per resident daily.
-This number is far below average.
-Finally, we also assessed some nursing quality-based metrics in determining our nursing scores.
-This facility performed well when it comes to avoiding pressure ulcers and major falls.
-We consider these areas to be good indicators of the quality of nursing care.
+The next category we assessed was nursing.
+We gave it a lowly F in this category, which is a rock bottom grade.
+The nursing score is based on many factors, but the primary one is the number of nurse hours spent with patients.
+This place provided a meager 0.3 hours of nursing care per patient on a daily basis.
+This is well below average.
+Lastly, we also assessed some nursing quality measures in calculating our nursing ratings.
+This place fared well when it comes to avoiding pressure ulcers and major falls.

 Rating Over Time

 Compared to national and state averages across all facilities.